windytan/redsea/README.md

         $ taskset -c 0 meson compile

+The compilation will still require at least 500 MB of free RAM.

 ## Usage

 Redsea reads an MPX signal from stdin by default.
 It expects the input